NLnetLabs/incremental-deleg/draft-homburg-deleg-incremental-deleg.md

 --- abstract

 This document proposes a mechanism for extensible delegations in the DNS.
-The mechanism realizes delegations with SVCB resource record sets placed below a `_deleg` label in the apex of the delegating zone.
+The mechanism realizes delegations with resource record sets placed below a `_deleg` label in the apex of the delegating zone.
 This authoritative delegation point can be aliased to other names using CNAME and DNAME.
-The mechanism inherits extensibility from SVCB.
+This document proposes a new DNS resource record type, DELEG, which is based on the SVCB and inherits extensibility from it.

 Support in recursive resolvers suffices for the mechanism to be fully functional.
 The number of subsequent interactions between the recursive resolver and the authoritative name servers is comparable with those for DNS Query Name Minimisation.